Edited by Michael Szenberg and Lall Ramrattan

 Chapter 4: Pushing for a More Humane Society

-Barbara R. Bergmann Like most economists, I came to the profession not through any great interest in the actual economy itself.
+4. Pushing for a more humane society Barbara R. Bergmann Like most economists, I came to the profession not through any great interest in the actual economy itself.
 Rather, I enjoyed studying and creating models of simple processes that might or might not resemble what goes on in the actual economy – a form, really, of recreational mathematics.
 However, as time went on, I became interested as well in working on issues of race, gender and poverty in the economy, and the social policy questions these issues raised.
 I have been able to use my standing as an economist, and even a bit here and there of my economics training, to write on these matters, and, I hope, to make a contribution to the eventual achievement of a more humane world.
 I was born in 1927 in the Bronx.
 I became an atheist at age four, when I failed to receive a minor favor I had prayed for and believed I deserved.
 It then occurred to me that nobody was up there listening.
 I became a feminist (a person who believes in working toward the equality of women and men) at age five, when it became obvious to me that you needed your own money to be an independent person, which was what I wanted to be when I grew up.
 My grandparents had come to the United States from Eastern Europe in the huge wave of immigration prior to 1914, fleeing anti-Semitism.
-Neither of my parents stayed in school through high school, because their families needed the...
+Neither of my parents stayed in school through...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.

 Your library may not have purchased all subject areas.
 If you are authenticated and think you should have access to this title, please contact your librarian.